mbackermann/learning_tdd/README.md

 # learning_tdd
-My learning studio about TDD and BDD
+My learning studies about TDD and BDD with Ruby (Rspec)